lsblakk/pystar/docs/webapp.rst

     goes into this in much greater detail.

-Part XX: Refine Your Workflow!
+Part 8: Refine Your Workflow!
 ==================================

 Make this your work flow: